-Co-Director of UB, SCO Family of Services
+Co-Director, SCO Family of Services

 firstname.lastname@example.org • 347.918.7870

 Kassa supports partnerships between SCO Family of Services and municipal agencies, nonprofits, and community organizations working in Brownsville, Brooklyn.
 He brings his background in organizing and collective impact to SCO’s expertise in children’s services and its long history in Brownsville.
-Through his work, he often finds himself participating in initiatives that require a multi-sector approach to address complex issues regarding community development and the educational achievement gap.
+Through his work, he often finds himself participating in initiatives that require a multi-sector approach to address complex issues regarding community development and educational inequities.
 Kassa graduated from The New School with an MS in Urban Policy Analysis and Management.
 Previous to that, Kassa graduated from Concordia University, in Montreal, Canada, with a BA in Anthropology and Sociology.
 Kassa was born in raised in the Boston neighborhood of Jamaica Plain.

-Co-Director of UB, Community Solutions
+Co-Director, Community Solutions

 email@example.com • 347.454.2115